POSOCO/power_tracer/README.md

 1. Solve the table dynamic sorting problem

-2. Do the table [pagination](http://code.ciphertrick.com/2015/06/01/search-sort-and-pagination-ngrepeat-angularjs/) with each page having 100 rows
+2. Do the table [pagination](http://code.ciphertrick.com/2015/06/01/search-sort-and-pagination-ngrepeat-angularjs/) with each page having 100 rows --- done

-3. Crete an option to remove arrow animation
+3. Crete an option to remove arrow animation --- done

-4. Crete an option to change arrow speed
+4. Crete an option to change arrow speed --- done

-5. Add a arrow position attribute to each line section to facilitate homogenoeous arrow speed in all line sections
+5. Add a arrow position attribute to each line section to facilitate homogeneous arrow speed in all line sections

 ***